Photorefractive Keratectomy (PRK)

 - Avoid getting water in your eyes

-- Follow doctor’s instructions correctly for all medication doses
+- Follow your doctor’s instructions correctly for all medication doses

 - Rest for the remainder of day after surgery, and possibly for the next 48 hours following surgery to ensure proper healing of the epithelium